 The fusion of German, South African and traditional African cuisine means the quality of Namibian food very delicious.
 If you are an ardent meal eater, you will find a wide variety of game meat available just about anywhere.

-What are the mobile network operators and internet service providers in Namibia
+What are the mobile network operators and internet service providers in Namibia?

-list of networks operators in Namibia
+list of network operators in Namibia

 and also details about each of them.